udith355/lab1_linked_list/README.md

 Those attributes are set as global variables in the program (main.c).
 Linked list will be populated and the operation list will be shuffled in each execution.

-The result will be generated as  results.csv file in ../test_results/ directory

 ## Instructions

 The program was impl
 To run the program the directory structure should be kept as it is.
+The result will be generated in results.csv file in ./test_results/ directory To view the results in an organised manner, use a tool such as MS Excel or LibreOffice Calc

 ### steps
 1. Open your terminal.